mosaleheen/Free_Energy_Calculator/README.md

 Things to look out for
 ======================
 * Author does not guarantee that this package is free from error.
 Neither does he accept responsibility for any loss or damage that results from its use.
 * This code uses a wave number cutoff of 100/cm.
 Modify it if needed on FEGeneralProcedures.f90 file, line 90 and 91.
-* Chage the temperature and intervals you want to apply for in FEMain.f90 file, line 26 and 27.
+* Chage the temperature range and interval you want to apply for in FEMain.f90 file, line 26 and 27.

 Input File formats
 ==================
-* For stationary point surface species, input files can be named as reac-1,2,3... or prod-1,2,3...depending on what they are.
-Sample format is shown below.
+* For stationary point surface species, input files should be named as reac-1,2,3... or prod-1,2,3..etc.
+A sample format is shown below.
 Here the first line denotes the SCF energy in eV and the rest are associated wavenumbers (1/cm) for that species.

 -421.24267709277507<br/>
 168.823811<br/>